knpuniversity/stripe/knpu/ep2-subscriptions/payment-failed-webhook.md

 Subscription settings in Stripe, but ultimately, Stripe will attempt to charge the card a few times, and then cancel the subscription.

-You *could* send them an email *each* time it tries to charge their card and fails, but that'll probably be a bit annoying.
+You *could* send your user an email *each* time Stripe tries to charge their card and fails, but that'll probably be a bit annoying.
 So, I like to send an email *only* after the first attempt fails.

-To know if this webhook is being fired afte the first, second or third attempt, use a field called `attempt_count`.
-If this equals one, let's send an email.
+To know if this webhook is being fired after the first, second or third attempt, use a field called `attempt_count`.
+If this equals one, send an email.
 In the controller, add if `$stripeEvent->data->object->attempt_count == 1`, then send them an email.
 Well, I'll leave that step to you guys.